Monday, 16 February 2015

 2004 Esoteric's "Subconscious Dissolution Into The Continuum"; 2005 Mournful Congregation's "The Monad Of Creation"; 2006 Ahab's "The Call Of The Wretched Sea";

-Juhani Palomäki (guitar/vocals) leader of Colosseum passed away in 2010 (R.I.P. to this great musician).
+Juhani Palomäki (guitar/vocals) and leader of Colosseum passed away in 2010 (R.I.P. to this great musician).

 VIDEOGRAPHY: